manujosephv/pytorch_tabular/docs/models.md

 - `metrics`: Optional\[List\[str\]\]: The list of metrics you need to track during training.
 The metrics should be one of the functional metrics implemented in `torchmetrics`.
 By default, it is `accuracy` if classification and `mean_squared_error` for regression

+- `metrics_prob_input`: Optional\[List\[bool\]\]: Is a mandatory parameter for classification metrics defined in the config.
+This defines whether the input to the metric function is the probability or the class.
+Length should be same as the number of metrics.
+Defaults to None.

 - `metrics_params`: Optional\[List\]: The parameters to be passed to the metrics function

 - `target_range`: Optional\[List\]: The range in which we should limit the output variable.
 Currently ignored for multi-target regression.
 Typically used for Regression problems.
 If left empty, will not apply any restrictions

+- `virtual_batch_size`: Optional\[int\]: If not None, all BatchNorms will be converted to GhostBatchNorm's with this virtual batch size.
+Defaults to None

 - `seed`: int: The seed for reproducibility.
 Defaults to 42